SenseNet/sncom-resources/content/docs/api/basic-concepts/collection.md

 # Get children of a content

 The requested (parent) resource can be any content in the repository that is permitted for the current user.
 The resource may be addressed with a content's Path.
-It returns with a list of entities and all their properties.
+It returns a list of child entities and all their properties.

-If the requested (parent) resource is not found, the server returns with a 404 Error status code.
+If the requested (parent) resource is not found, the server returns a 404 Error status code.

 ## Addressing children of a content (collection)

-Service path followed by the site relative path of the container returns child content of the requested parent as a collection.
+Service path followed by the path of the container returns child content of the requested parent as a collection.

 [comment]: # (Example here - REST, .NET, JavaScript, Reactjs)